tormii/xttu/_pages/publications.md

 <pre>
 @article{wu2020adaptive,
-  title={An Adaptive On-line Blade Health Monitoring Method: from Raw Data to Parameters Identification}, author={Yang, Liangdong and Liu, Jinxin and Zhao, Zhibin and Yan, Ruqiang and Chen, Xuefeng}, journal={IEEE Transactions on Instrumentation and Measurement}, pages={1--1}, year={2020}, publisher={IEEE}
+  title={An Adaptive On-line Blade Health Monitoring Method: from Raw Data to Parameters Identification}, author={Wu, Shuming and Russhard, Pete and Yan, Ruqiang and Tian, Shaohua and Wang, Shibin and Zhao, Zhibin and Chen, Xuefeng}, journal={IEEE Transactions on Instrumentation and Measurement}, year={2020}, publisher={IEEE}
 }